BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/intro_to_server_side_js.md

 # Overview

-Welcome to the server-side!
+Welcome to the backend!

-In this slide deck, we will be covering the basic aspects of servers, like what they are and how they relate to viewing your web pages!
+The **backend** refers to code that does not run on the user's computer but instead on the **server**.

+We will be learning about servers and databases, the two main parts of a backend.

 ---

-# What is a server?
+## What is a server?

-*Server* is a term that refers to both hardware and/or software.
-It is used to define the relationship between the computer a user is interacting with (client) and the distinctly different environment that said user will request information from.
-So we have several different definitions of "server" and you just to figure out which one we mean by the context.
-Whether it's:

-* The program that actually serves your files
-* The computer that program is running on
+- Computer program and/or device
+- Provides a service to another computer program and its user
+  - The one receiving the service is the client

 ---

-## When dealing with hardware, it:
+## Server Hardware

-- is an ordinary computer
+- Ordinary computer
-  - *usually* elsewhere
+  - *Usually* in a different location
-  - can be the same computer!
+  - Can be the same computer as the client technically
-- stores the software that defines behavior
-- contains the components for a website
+- Stores programs that can do a variety of things
+- Store files and data needed to serve websites
   - JavaScript files
   - HTML
   - CSS stylesheets